Spring slinks into Lithuania across the sleeping fields

 The best time for bird watching in the Nemunas Delta and the grasslands of the Curonian Lagoon is spring or autumn.
 In spring, the Nemunas Delta Regional Park even holds Parskrenda paukščiai (“The Birds Return”), a special event to welcome the birds back.

 Everything in this world is changing, but it’s nice that some things are not.
+Traditional crafts are full of magic and they are very popular in Lithuania.
 The people who have kept the secrets of their family’s craft for centuries are truly amazing.
 They throw ceramic ware the exact same way their ancestors did hundreds of years ago, and then fire it in a kiln with real fire, the exact same way their grandparents did.
 In Lithuanian villages, we can still find looms that our great-grandmothers used to weave their dowry.
 Today, ancient Baltic weaving patterns have taken on new meaning and a new life.
 Likewise, people still hang wooden crosses carved according to ancient tradition in their homes, still own carving of the Pensive Christ, and still stir jam on modern stoves with wooden spoons.
 Blacksmithing has always been an exceptional craft in Lithuania.
 Having earned respect, artisans now use their talented hands to decorate our homes and surroundings.
-You can see these crafts at the folk art fairs that are so popular in Lithuania, or you can learn them during educational programmes held by museums or the artisans themselves.
+You can see these crafts at the folk art fairs that are so popular in Lithuania, or you can learn old crafts during educational programmes held by museums or the artisans themselves.

 When Helen Mirren walks into her home as Catherine the Great in the new HBO mini series named after the famous Russian Empress, she’s not really in the actual rooms of the famed Tsarskoye Selo palace just south of Saint Petersburg.
 She’s actually in the historical Vilnius University Library in Vilnius, Lithuania.
 This and many more secrets are shared in a new guide entitled Vilnius On Screen.
 It’s a perfect read for those interested in what goes on behind the scenes of the latest productions by the likes of HBO, Netflix, National Geographic, Sky TV, and many more.
 The guide invites readers to take a deep dive into renowned film and television titles like War and Peace, Jack the Ripper, the Conductor, and more – and shows them how Vilnius provided the setting they needed to bring their stories to life.